Local Updates in Distributed Optimization: Provable Acceleration and Topology Effects: Introduction

-In this work, leveraging the exact performance bounds provided by Performance Estimation Problems (PEP) \cite{taylor2016}, we systematically investigate whether local updates can indeed accelerate distributed optimization under exact gradients.
-Unlike analytical approaches which typically yield conservative asymptotic convergence bounds, PEP formulates performance characterization as an optimization problem and provides {\it exact} performance bounds \cite{taylor2016}.
-We focus on the classic DIGing algorithm \cite{Nedic2017Geometric}, a representative gradient-tracking-based method that plays a central role in distributed optimization.
-DIGing serves as a canonical example of gradient-tracking algorithms, as it captures the essential mechanisms used to achieve exact convergence over general communication graphs while maintaining fast convergence rates.
-Many existing distributed optimization methods (e.g., Aug-DGM \cite{jinminxu2015}, \cite{qu2017harnessing}, AsynDGM \cite{xu2017convergence}, AB \cite{xin2018linear}, Push-Pull \cite{Jinming_Xu1}, and Next \cite{di2016next}) can be viewed as equivalents or variants of DIGing, making it a suitable and representative benchmark for studying the impact of local updates.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We rigorously prove that employing local step updates can indeed accelerate the convergence of distributed optimization when exact gradients are available.
+The main contributions of this paper are summarized as follows \footnote{The first two contributions were discussed in the preliminary version \cite{wang2026provableaccelerationdistributedoptimization}, whereas the third contribution is new to this paper.}: \begin{enumerate} \item We rigorously prove that employing local updates can indeed accelerate the convergence of distributed optimization when exact gradients are available by using the \emph{exact} convergence bound provided by PEP.
 To the best of our knowledge, this theoretical result has not been reported previously.
 Furthermore, our analysis shows that performing just two local updates is sufficient to achieve the maximal improvement when an appropriate step size is chosen, and that additional local updates provide no further gains.
-Since extra local updates increase computational cost, our findings show that, with exact gradients, performing more than two local updates is unnecessary—providing a practical guideline for efficient distributed optimization. \item We modify the original PEP formulation for distributed algorithms proposed in \cite{pep2023tac} to suit our analysis setting.
-Specifically, we extend the formulation to incorporate boundedness constraints on the optimal solutions, which are common in practical distributed optimization problems.
-In addition, we revise the formulation to reduce computational complexity, since existing PEP-based approaches are already computationally intensive for single local updates, and the computational burden would become even more severe under the multiple local updates considered in this paper. \end{itemize}
+Since extra local updates increase computational cost, our findings show that, with exact gradients, performing more than two local updates is unnecessary, providing a practical guideline for efficient distributed optimization. \item We adapt the original PEP formulation for distributed algorithms proposed in \cite{pep2023tac} to our analysis setting.
+In particular, we extend it to incorporate boundedness constraints on the optimal solutions, which are common in practical distributed optimization problems.
+We also revise the formulation to reduce computational complexity, making it possible to analyze multiple local updates, which would otherwise be prohibitively expensive since existing PEP-based approaches are already costly for a single local update.